adelhult/respeaker-with-picroft/README.md

 # Respeaker 4-Mic Array with Picroft :sound:
-**How i got the [Seeeds ReSpeaker 4-Mic Array](https://www.seeedstudio.com/ReSpeaker-4-Mic-Array-for-Raspberry-Pi-p-2941.html) working together with [Picroft](https://github.com/MycroftAI/enclosure-picroft) (2018-09-11 Stretch Lightning) running on a Raspberry Pi 3B+.**
+**How I got the [Seeeds ReSpeaker 4-Mic Array](https://www.seeedstudio.com/ReSpeaker-4-Mic-Array-for-Raspberry-Pi-p-2941.html) working together with [Picroft](https://github.com/MycroftAI/enclosure-picroft) (2018-09-11 Stretch Lightning) running on a Raspberry Pi 3B+.**

 Note: this documentation was only written as a reminder for myself on how to do this.